NoxUltima/eliph/README.md

 int strLength = len <str>someValue;
 ```

 The two samples are equivalent.
-Using one over the other is mostly a choice of preference; however, when using JSX, only `as`-style and constructor assertions are allowed.
+Using one over the other is mostly a choice of preference; however, when using JSX, do not **ever** use angle brackets.

 ### Boolean